 However, when Auto learns that he’s to be replaced as well he reacts in an all too human manner.
 A good old fashioned killing spree.

 Automation gets off to a mostly satirical start sending up corporate life.
 From cold-hearted bean counter Susan (Sadie Katz, Mayday) justifying the layoffs “If we do it now we can give them a nice severance package”.
-Or Devin Skipper Graham (Bliss, Bad Apples) talking about the last contract negotiations and trying to make Auto look stupid.
+Or Devin (Skipper Graham, Bliss, Sequence Break) talking about the last contract negotiations and trying to make Auto look stupid.

 We get a hint of what’s to come though from some nightmare sequences.
 Androids may dream of electric sheep but factory droids dream of murder.
 One of these nightmares is also a hint at an important plot point.
 Auto was originally designed for military purposes.
 And that programming kicks back in when he finds his existence is at risk.